Whistleblower Ombudsman FAQ

 - helping someone else file or testifying on that person's behalf;

 - cooperating with or disclosing information to OSC or an Inspector General; or

 - refusing to obey an unlawful order.

-However, disclosures of information specifically prohibited by law or required by Executive order to be kept secret are protected only when made to an OIG or OSC.
+However, employees who disclose information specifically prohibited by law or required by Executive Order are protected from retaliation only when the disclosure was made to an OIG or OSC.

 Yes.
 Federal law establishes that a Federal employee has the right to communicate with and provide information to the United States Congress.

 If you believe that an agency has retaliated against you because of your whistleblowing, you can: